atk4/data/docs/model.rst

 By default model will only allow you to operate with values for the fields that have been defined through addField().
-If you attempt to get, set or otherwise access the value of any other field that has not been properly defined, you'll get exception.
+If you attempt to get, set or otherwise access the value of any other field that has not been properly defined, you'll get an exception.
 Read more about :php:class:`Field`

-If you set strict_field to false, then the check will not be performed.
+If you set `strict_fields` to false, then the check will not be performed.

 Actions
 -------